Processing math: 100%

 Abstract vector spaces

 The math we learned for dealing with vectors can be applied more generally to vector-like things.
 We will see that several mathematical objects like matrices and polynomials behave similarly to vectors.
-For example, the addition of two polynomials $P$ and $Q$ is done by adding the coefficients for each power of $x$ component-wise, the same way the addition of vectors happens component-wise.
+For example, the addition of two polynomials P and Q is done by adding the coefficients for each power of x component-wise, the same way the addition of vectors happens component-wise.

 In this section, we'll learn how to use the terminology and concepts associated with regular vector spaces to study other mathematical objects.
 In particular we'll see that notions such as linear independence, basis, and dimension can be applied to pretty much all mathematical objects that have components.